senanu/b40/docs/bio40.md

 # Welcome to Bio 40 at Chaffey College

-# Introduction to Cell and Molecular Biology -- Spring 2024 (BIOL-40-31966)
+# Introduction to Cell and Molecular Biology -- Fall 2024 (BIOL-40-36827)

 ## Course Description